 The University of Texas Health Science Center at San Antonio, located in the northern suburbs of the city, and one of the 15 components in The University of Texas System, has established itself as a premier educational and research institution and one of the guiding lights leading San Antonio to its future.

-The University of Texas Health Science Center, San Antonio (UTHSCSA) (http://uthscsa.edu/) consists of five schools: School of Medicine (http://som.uthscsa.edu/), Graduate School of Biomedical Sciences, Dental School, School of Nursing and School of Health Professions.
-It is a highly integrated and translational research community, which also includes the Cancer Therapy and Research Center (CTRC), a NCI Designated Cancer Center, the Institute for Integration of Medicine and Science (IIMS) funded by a NIH CTSA, the South Texas Research Facility (STRF), The Texas Biomedical Research Institute (TBRI), the Greehey Children Cancer Research Center Institute (GCCRCI), the Barshop Institute for Longevity and Aging Studies, in addition to multiple hospitals, including the University Hospital and the Audie L. Murphy VA Hospital, and other clinical facilities.
+The University of Texas Health Science Center, San Antonio (UTHSCSA) (http://uthscsa.edu/) consists of five schools: School of Medicine (http://som.uthscsa.edu/), Graduate School of Biomedical Sciences (http://gsbs.uthscsa.edu/), School of Dentistry, School of Nursing and School of Health Professions.
+It is a highly integrated and translational research community, which also includes the Cancer Therapy and Research Center (CTRC), a NCI Designated Cancer Center, the Institute for Integration of Medicine and Science (IIMS) funded by a NIH Clinical and Translational Science Award (CTSA), the South Texas Research Facility (STRF), the Texas Biomedical Research Institute (TBRI), the Greehey Children Cancer Research Center Institute (GCCRI), the Barshop Institute for Longevity and Aging Studies, in addition to multiple hospitals, including the University Hospital and the Audie L. Murphy VA Hospital, and other clinical facilities.

 San Antonio is the 7th largest city in the U.S. with a beautiful historical downtown area featuring the Riverwalk with its diverse entertainment and fine restaurants.
 UTHSCSA is located northwest of downtown San Antonio, gateway to the scenic Texas Hill Country, with many recreational options.
 San Antonio also has a low cost of living and an excellent public school system.